Smoke from a Wood Heater

 - Burn the fire brightly

 If there is excessive smoke from your neighbour’s fire you need to approach them directly and work together to resolve the problem.
-If talking to your neighbour does not resolve the issue, you can contact our Environmental Health Unit on 9742 0777 or complete customer service request.
+If talking to your neighbour does not resolve the issue, you can visit our Customer Service Request Portal.

 If talking to your neighbour does not resolve the nuisance, you could contact the Dispute Settlement Centre of Victoria (DSCV) on 1300 372 888 to work on a solution to settle the problem.